Contrasting Pricing Strategies of Self-Storage Providers

 The average price change ranged from four to 11 percent across the 10 companies.
 Companies D and G changed their prices by the smallest amounts, whereas F and I changed by the largest.

 Based on the average price changes these companies made, their strategies and tactics may not seem too different.
-After all, the average price change for a $100/month rental ranged from about $4 to $11; Certainly different, but perhaps not dramatically so.
-As might be expected, price change percentages tended to be higher for lower priced unit types, but the difference was still relatively small.
+After all, the average price change for a $100/month rental ranged from about $4 to $11.
+They are certainly different, but perhaps not dramatically so.
+As might be expected, price change percentages tended to be higher for lower priced unit types.
+However, the difference was still relatively small.

 Upon closer inspection, however, their strategy differences become more apparent, particularly in the companies’ pricing tactics.
 The next figure highlights how often each company makes a “micro” price change of less than 1% as well as a “mini” change of less than 3%.
 Yes, that means a “mini” price change is $3 or less for a $100/month rental, and “micro” for $1 or less!

 Companies D, G, and J made many small price changes.
 When G changed the move-in price on a unit type, the price was a mini change (3% or less) about 60% of the time.
 21% of the price changes made by G were micro (1% or less) ones.
-Conversely, when Company I changed the price of a unit type, mini price changes were made only 22% of the time and only 3% of the changes were micro ones.
+Conversely, when Company I changed the price of a unit type, mini price changes were made only 22% of the time.
+Only 3% of the changes were micro ones.

 No one strategy, by itself, is right or wrong, better or worse.
 Rather, it’s what is most appropriate for your situation.

 There may be no single “silver bullet” pricing strategy that is right for all companies and all their stores.
-You may be faced with competitors that implement very different pricing strategies and tactics.
-Therefore, it is important that you at least understand your competitors’ tactics, such as knowing how frequently they change their prices and by how much.
+You may be faced with competitors that implement very different, contrasting pricing strategies and tactics.
+Therefore, it is important that you at least understand your competitors’ tactics.
+This includes knowing how frequently they change their prices and by how much.

 In our work with a variety of self-storage companies, we are finding that more and more operators are becoming more systematic with incorporating competitor prices into their own pricing tactics to help ensure their competitiveness.